Luodian/main-page-preview/src/content/note/dllm.md

 2. **Inter-block Autoregression** Generate the blocks left-to-right—first *Block 0*, then *Block 1*, and so on—thereby preserving causality across blocks；
 3. **Intra-block Diffusion** Within each block, tokens are denoised through MDLLM’s unmasking mechanism ;

-This design yields a *trade-off* between pure AR and full MDLLM decoding:
+This design yields a trade-off between pure AR and full MDLLM decoding:

 - **Block length $= 1$ $\rightarrow$  pure AR decoding**；
 - **Block length $=$ sequence length** $\rightarrow$ **single-shot MDLLM**；

 The figure blow schematically illustrates the semi-autoregressive sampling schedule.
 At the initial step ($t=1$) all tokens except the prompt are masked.
-The model then successively reconstructs *Block 0 → Block 1 → Block 2 → ⋯*, reaching a fully realized sequence at  $t=0$.
+The model then successively reconstructs *Block 0 -> Block 1 -> Block 2 -> ⋯*, reaching a fully realized sequence at  $t=0$.

 ![image.png](DLM_images/image1.png)

-- It’s worth noting that In LLada’s implementation, even under semi-AR generation the *entire* sequence is fed to the model at **every** forward pass.
+- It’s worth noting that In LLada’s implementation, even under semi-AR generation the entire sequence is fed to the model at **every** forward pass.
 When generating *Block 0*, for example, the input is *Prompt + Block 0 + Block 1 + Block 2 + ⋯*, rather than *Prompt + Block 0* alone.
 We conjecture that this choice ensures consistency with the supervised fine-tuning (SFT) regime, which conditions on the full sequence.

-- If the training phase employed *Prompt + Block 0 + … + Block i* for predicting tokens of the *Block i + 1***,** then inference could naturally exploit **KV-caching / semi KV caching**, as only the past blocks would need to be re-introduced.
+- If the training phase employed *Prompt + Block 0 + … + Block i* for predicting tokens of the *Block i + 1*, then inference could naturally exploit **KV-caching / semi KV caching**, as only the past blocks would need to be re-introduced.
 In the latter Section, we will introduce BD3LM which utilized this training paradigm.

 ### 2.5 Any-Order Autoregressive (**AO-AR)**

-In **RADD** [4], the authors give a formal proof that the optimization objective of a **Mask-Based Diffusion Language Model** (MDLLM) is equivalent to that of an **arbitrary-order autoregressive** (AO-AR) model—exemplified by ***$\sigma$-GPT*** [14].
+In **RADD** [4], the authors give a formal proof that the optimization objective of a **Mask-Based Diffusion Language Model** (MDLLM) is equivalent to that of an **arbitrary-order autoregressive** (AO-AR) model—exemplified by **$\sigma$-GPT** [14].
 Readers interested in the full derivation are referred to the original paper [4].
 Specifically, the AO-AR loss can be expressed as

 $$
 -\log p_{\theta}(\boldsymbol{x}) = -\log \mathbb{E}_{\sigma \sim \mathcal{U}(S_n)} p_{\theta}(\boldsymbol{x} \mid \boldsymbol{\sigma}) \le \mathbb{E}_{\sigma \sim \mathcal{U}(S_n)} \left[ - \sum_{i=1}^{n} \log p_{\theta}(\boldsymbol{x}_{\sigma_i} \mid \boldsymbol{x}_{\sigma_{<i}}) \right] := \mathcal{L}_{\text{AOAR}}